 Changes to component totals and industry breakdown resulting from Blue Book 2011 GDP balancing process and SIC07 reclassification.

-For all other estimates, revisions have been made back to 2010 quarter one.
+For all other estimates, revisions have been made back to Q1 2010.
 These revisions are consistent with the data published in the latest Quarterly National Accounts Release, published 22 December 2011.
 Revisions have been introduced from the new information from the Quarterly Operating Profits Survey.

 Estimates for the most recent quarters are provisional and, as usual, are subject to revisions in the light of updated source information consistent with National Accounts revisions policy.
 ONS has a webpage dedicated to revisions to economic statistics which brings together ONS work on revisions analysis, linking to articles, revisions policies and key documentation from the Statistics Commission's report on revisions.